Chap Goh Mei Finding Love With An Orange Toss In 2023

 The Jade Emperor or Yudi in Chinese culture, traditional religions, and myths is one of the representations of the first god.

 The Jade Emperor intended to unleash a firestorm on the village on the 15th day of the lunar year after his beloved pet crane crashed on Earth and was killed by villagers.

-A wise man advised the villagers to hang red lanterns and let off firecrackers to make it appear as though their homes were already on fire to avoid Yudi’s wrath.
+A wise man advised the villagers to hang red lanterns and let off firecrackers to make it appear like their homes were already on fire to avoid Yudi’s wrath.

 Satisfied, the Emperor left the village unharmed, and locals celebrated the 15th day of every lunar year by lighting lanterns on the streets and firing fireworks.

 In the past, on Chap Goh Mei, unmarried women would write their names on tangerines, then toss them into rivers or the sea.